 Review the On-site Monitoring Forms completed for each site serving breakfast and lunch prior to February 1 of each school year when CE operates more than one feeding site.

 Signage

-Observe required signage for meal components is posted for breakfast and lunch.
+• Observe required signage for meal components is posted for breakfast and lunch and includes the current nondiscrimination statement.

 Smart Snacks